A 3 Day Adventure to the Sahara Desert

 A quick breakfast was consumed, bags packed and we headed back to the hotel with the option to either return by jeep or by camel (we chose the camels again – why not).

-Details of the overnight stay in the Sahara Desert will be provided in an upcoming post.
+Details of the overnight stay in the Sahara Desert can be found in our post Luxury Camping in the Sahara Desert.

 We met the rest of our group back at the hotel and prepared ourselves for the long drive back to Marrakech.
 The majority of the time on day 3 is spent in the car, so get comfy.
 Luckily there were only 3 of us on the return journey as the other 3 went on to Casablanca – so lots of room to stretch out.
 There were a couple of breaks during the long drive back with a stop for lunch.
 Aziz was very accommodating and allowed me to jump out of the car to take those scenic shots.